CleasbyCode/pdvzip/README.md

 ```

-Once the ZIP file has been embedded within a PNG image, it's ready to be shared on your chosen hosting site or '*executed*' whenever you want to access the embedded file(s).
+Once the ZIP file has been embedded within a PNG image, it can be shared on your chosen hosting site or '*executed*' whenever you want to access the embedded file(s).

 ## Extracting Your Embedded File(s)
 **Linux** ***(Make sure image file has executable permissions)***